Spark Therapeutics

-Spark Therapeutics, Inc. is a developer of gene therapy treatments, which treat debilitating genetic diseases.
-It is a subsidiary of Hoffmann-La Roche.
+Spark Therapeutics, Inc. was a developer of gene therapy treatments, which treat debilitating genetic diseases.
+It was founded in 2013 and has been a subsidiary of Hoffmann-La Roche since 2020.

 History

 The company was founded in 2013 by Katherine A. High, Jeffrey Marrazzo, and Steven Altschuler in an effort to commercially develop treatments against haemophilia that High was working on at Children's Hospital of Philadelphia.

 In January 2015, the company became a public company, trading under the ticker $ONCE via a $161 million initial public offering led by Chief Legal Officer Joseph La Barge.

-In December 2017, the U.S. Food and Drug Administration approved LUXTURNATM (voretigene neparvovec-rzyl) for the treatment of patients with viable retinal cells and confirmed biallelic RPE65 mutation-associated retinal dystrophy, a genetic blinding condition caused by mutations in the RPE65 gene.
+In December 2017, the U.S. Food and Drug Administration approved Luxturna (voretigene neparvovec-rzyl) for the treatment of patients with viable retinal cells and confirmed biallelic RPE65 mutation-associated retinal dystrophy, a genetic blinding condition caused by mutations in the RPE65 gene.
 The company is currently developing several gene therapies to target a suite of diseases, including Haemophilia A and B, and several central nervous system diseases.

 In December 2019, the company was acquired by Hoffmann-La Roche for $4.3 billion.
 It now continues to operate as an independent subsidiary.